abd2re/ib-notes-save/_EE.md

 > [!
 Theme]
 > Investigating the performance of different pruning techniques in a backtracking algorithm.

-To what extent does different heuristics functions paired with alpha-beta pruning affect the speed and performance of a Mini-Max algorithm to find the most optimal moves in chess ?
+To what extent does different heuristics functions paired with alpha-beta pruning affect the speed and performance of a Mini-Max algorithm to find the most optimal moves in different chess positions ?

 ---
 # Theme